d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

 \end{tabular}
 \end{center}

-How are outliers denoted on a boxplot?
+How are outliers denoted on a box plot?
 How can you mathematically determine if a data set has outliers?
 \rgs